rybakit/msgpack.php/README.md

 If an error occurs during packing/unpacking, a `PackingFailedException` or `UnpackingFailedException` will be thrown, respectively.

-In addition, there are three more exceptions that can be thrown during unpacking:
+In addition, there are two more exceptions that can be thrown during unpacking:

  * `InsufficientDataException`
  * `IntegerOverflowException`
- * `InvalidCodeException`

 An `InvalidOptionException` will be thrown in case an invalid option (or a combination of mutually exclusive options) is used.